agastyahukoo/java/README.md

 ## Feedback

 We love to hear your feedback!
-If you have any suggestions, questions, or ideas on how we can improve this repository, please open an issue or reach out to us on [Slack](https://slack.java-learners.org).
+If you have any suggestions, questions, or ideas on how we can improve this repository.
 ## License

 This repository is open-sourced under the [MIT License](LICENSE.md).